ZeLonewolf/osm-overpass-scripts/README.md

 # osm-overpass-scripts
 Shell scripts for manipulating OpenStreetMap overpass queries

-Currently, these scripts only handle tag comparison.
-However, the intent is to build up a library of generic scripts that can be used for tag comparisons and statistics generation.
+The intent of this repository is to build up a library of generic scripts that can be used for tag comparisons and statistics generation using overpass.

 ## compare_tags_by_country.sh
 | green-red | viridis | plasma | blue-red |